 Publicly, the Roman Catholic church is somewhat mute on the issue, but privately, the impression is that Vatican politicians, read Cardinals, have been liaising with friendly Italian politicians in an attempt to keep commercial premises owned by the Roman Catholic church tax free.

 The influence the Vatican – a separate country, remember – has over Italy does seem untoward, to put it mildly.
-It has to be said that the pulling power of the Vatican does generate a vast income for Rome annually, as tourists and pilgrims flock to catch a glimpse of the Pope, or admire the wonders of the Sistine Chapel at €15 a visit and stay in the city’s many hotels.
+It has to be said that the pulling power of the Vatican does generate a vast income for Rome annually.
+Tourists and pilgrims flock to catch a glimpse of the Pope, or admire the wonders of the Sistine Chapel at €15 a visit and stay in the city’s many hotels.

 Despite the income for Italy and itself the Vatican generates, to put the influence the Vatican exerts over Italy into some perspective, imagine if French politicians were working with certain German politicians to bring about changes in Germany to benefit France.
 If such a relationship were to be brought to light, a storm would blow up and the German politicians involved would very likely be accused of betraying their country.